27)Kimonos-Connections With Perry and MacArthur Families

 「明治から大正時代にかけて、特に上流階級の女性の間で着られていた着物に「引きずり」と呼ばれるものがあります。一般的な着物は、長い生地を腰で折り畳んで床すれすれの長さに調整しますが、引きずりは裾を地面に垂らして着ます。長いため、歩くのは困難で付き人の介助が必要ですが、後ろ姿は非常に優雅です。非常に高貴な衣装とされ、多くの付き人を伴って、高い身分の女性だけが着ることができたのです。私が業界で働いていた頃は、記念写真には引きずりを着るお客様が多かったのですが、結婚式当日には普通の丈の着物かウェディングドレスを着るのが一般的でした。日本の結婚式では、白と黒が好まれます。白は、花嫁が夫の家庭に入り、どんな色にも「染められる」覚悟を象徴し、黒は伝統と現代的な自立が融合した色です。」

-The honor for me to deal with the two kimonos on Ann Souder’s behalf, has given me an opportunity to reflect on the long friendship of over 45 years between the Souder and Perry families, that originated with our association at church and the attendance of our children in the same private school.
+The honor for me to deal with the two kimonos on my friend’s behalf, has given me an opportunity to reflect on the long friendship of over 45 years between our families, that originated with our association at church and the attendance of our children in the same private school.
 I was always aware of the connections with Japan shared by our ancestors.
 My great, great, great, uncle, Commodore Matthew C. Perry, had used the combination of power and diplomacy to negotiate peace and amity between our two countries.
-Ann’s great uncle, General Douglas MacArthur, had also used power and diplomacy to negotiate a peace agreement and supervise reconstruction of Japan following World War II.
+My friend’s great uncle, General Douglas MacArthur, had also used power and diplomacy to negotiate a peace agreement and supervise reconstruction of Japan following World War II.

 In General MacArthur’s radio address to the USA following the end of the War, he referred to Commodore Perry’s mission of peace in 1853-54.
 When the Opening-of-Japan memorial park in Shimoda was dedicated in 1954, General MacArthur had the words of Perry,

 “I have come here as a peacemaker,” inscribed on the monument.
-It is an honor that I have this opportunity with two kimonos, owned by MacArthur ancestors of Ann Souder, to reestablish the historic connections of our families with Japan.
+It is an honor that I have this opportunity with two kimonos, owned by MacArthur ancestors, to reestablish the historic connections of our families with Japan.
 The historian, Samuel Eliot Morrison stated in his book “Old Bruin” that “Perry and MacArthur are the two most respected foreigners in Japanese history.”

 I feel that one of the reasons they were respected in the past and are respected today is that they personally understood and respected the different culture of the Japanese people.
 The kimono is a traditional form of dress that remains popular in Japan.
 The wearing of kimonos by Americans reflects the acceptance of another culture and epitomizes the friendship among people of our two great countries.